8 Symptoms of MS Relapse: How To Know if You’re Having a Flare | MyMSTeam

 How Do You Know if It’s a Flare?

-You are not necessarily having a flare-up every time you feel a little worse than usual.
+You’re not necessarily having a flare-up every time you feel a little worse than usual.
 You could be experiencing health problems caused by other factors, or your MS symptoms may periodically improve and worsen without technically being a flare.
-Neurologists consider it a flare if:
+Neurologists consider a flare to have these characteristics:

 • Your symptoms last for 24 hours or more.